-Among such intellectual capital, the important technologies are protected by patents and the designs to appeal to the emotions by design rights, and the symbolic names that provide satisfaction and peace of mind to customers throughout the value chain are protected by trademark rights.
+Among such intellectual capital, the important technologies are protected by patents and the designs to appeal to the emotions by design rights, and the symbolic names that provide satisfaction and peace of mind to customers throughout the value chain are protected by trademark rights, and the Group also strategically acquires rights not only in Japan but also in foreign countries to grow overseas.

 Moreover, the Group's expertise and data accumulated over the years as a leading company, in addition to the opinions of our customers, are protected as trade secrets.

-Furthermore, intellectual property agreements, including the handling of intellectual property rights shared with other companies, are regarded as important for determining the direction of the business and prices with business partners.
+Furthermore, regarding intellectual property agreements, including the handling of intellectual property rights shared with other companies, the Company tries to connect the protected outputs with business promotion.